-I am getting a lot of questions when it relates to what to do about sitting.
-I wanted to go through the 4 Best Stretches to do if you are sitting all day.
+I receive a lot of questions relating to what to do about sitting.
+Today, I’ll go through the 4 Best Stretches to do if you sit all day.

 Best Stretches To Do if You Sit All Day